HUMAN RIGHTS

 • Right to Work and Fair Wages

-These rights are protected by international documents like the Universal Declaration of Human Rights (UDHR), adopted by the United Nations in 1948.
+International documents like the Universal Declaration of Human Rights (UDHR), adopted by the United Nations in 1948, protect these rights.

 The History of Human Rights

-Human rights have evolved over centuries, shaped by historical struggles for freedom and justice.
+Human rights have developed over centuries, shaped by historical struggles for freedom and justice.

-• Ancient Foundations: Early concepts of rights can be traced back to the Code of Hammurabi, the Magna Carta (1215), and ancient religious teachings promoting justice and compassion.
+• Ancient Foundations: Early concepts of rights appeared in the Code of Hammurabi, the Magna Carta (1215), and ancient religious teachings promoting justice and compassion.

-• The Enlightenment Era: Philosophers like John Locke and Jean-Jacques Rousseau emphasized individual freedom and natural rights, influencing modern rights ideas.
+• The Enlightenment Era: Thinkers like John Locke and Jean-Jacques Rousseau emphasized individual freedom and natural rights, shaping modern rights ideologies.

-• Post-World War II: The atrocities of World War II led to the creation of the Universal Declaration of Human Rights, setting the global standard for human rights protection.
+• Post-World War II: The atrocities of World War II led to the creation of the UDHR, setting a global standard for human rights protection.

 Human Rights Issues Today